inertiajs/inertia-rails/docs/cookbook/deploy-with-kamal.md

 To enable Server-Side Rendering (SSR) in your Inertia Rails application, you need to specify the correct SSR server URL in the adapter.
 It can be set via the `INERTIA_SSR_URL` ENV variable.

-Given we are using kamal 2, I would suggest to leverage [kamal secret](https://kamal-deploy.org/docs/commands/secrets/) configuration at `.kamal/secrets`

 ## Deploy and enjoy 🎉